zyedidia/micro/runtime/help/colors.md

   256 color approximation looks very good as well.
 It's also the default colorscheme.
 * `zenburn`
+* `gruvbox`
 * `darcula`
 * `twilight`
+* `railscast`
 * `bubblegum`: a light colorscheme

+### 16 color

+These may vary widely based on the 16 colors selected for your terminal.

+* `simple`: this is the simplest colorscheme.
+It uses 16 colors which are set by your terminal
+* `solarized`: You should have the solarized color palette in your terminal to use this colorscheme properly.
+* `cmc-16`
+* `cmc-paper`: cmc-16, but on a white background.
+(Actually light grey on most ANSI (16-color) terminals)
+* `geany`: Colorscheme based on geany's default highlighting.

 ### True color